Deliver on Your Promises in the Global Marketplace

 Here are three specific examples of how delivering on your promises matters in the global marketplace.

-Providing a Product Specification Review
+Provide a Product Specification Review

 You’ve engineered a product to meet the specific needs of your overseas customer.
 Before moving ahead with production, you must pre-clear the technical aspects of the product with the customer.
 You say you will send the product spec for review by the end of the month.
 Your customer says she needs it sooner but can live with your timeframe, however tight.
 Knowing your customer’s timeline, you move fast to get the spec sheet completed and sent over within a week.
 You accomplish this by assigning an extra person on staff to work the weekend.
 Think this doesn’t matter to the customer?
 It does.
 It will leave an indelible memory for the customer that you, as a supplier, bent over backward to accommodate her needs.
 Now that’s delivering on your promises and then some!

-Responding to a Request for a Price Quotation
+Respond to a Request for a Price Quotation

 A simple request for pricing can be acknowledged but forgotten as soon as the next big domestic order comes in!
 How many times have you responded to an overseas email inquiry where you said, “Absolutely, I’ll be back with you by tomorrow with pricing,” only to find tomorrow filled with other top priority projects that have to get done?
 What happens then?
 You have a potential customer in another country waiting, waiting, waiting for you to handle his request (first impressions count), and during that wait, he is shopping the online market to find other suppliers of equal quality who can and will respond and deliver a lot faster than you!
 You don’t want that to happen.
 So if you say you will get pricing to them tomorrow, get the pricing to them tomorrow!
 If you can’t, then say when you can.
 Deliver on your promises.

-Meeting a Production Date
+Meet a Production Date

 If you, as the seller, are shipping goods against a Letter of Credit (L/C), it usually lists three critical dates by which goods must be shipped: